 Watch your child during some of their play and track their activities, facial expressions, and intentions.
-I recommend giving this your undivided attention for at least ten minutes.
+I recommend giving this your undevided attention for at least 10 minutes.
 This can be done anywhere and with any kind of play.
 When you track their play, describe (out loud so they can hear) what you see.

 This activity is good for several reasons:

-- Your child is receiving undivided, quality attention.
+- The child is receiving undevided, quality attention.

-- Your child is learning words for their actions and feelings.
+- The child is learning words for their actions and feelings.

 Example: As my toddler played in the tub the other night, he was filling various toys and dumping the water out into a basket on the side of the tub.
 As I verbally tracked his play, I sounded something like this: “I see you’re filling the fish toy this time.
 Oh, you laughed when that one filled up!
-You are going back to the red toy and now back to the fish toy.
-It seems you are comparing these two toys.”
+You are going back to the red toy, and now back to the fish toy.
+It seems you are comparing these two…”

 2. Following Their Lead

-When I say “follow the child’s lead” I mean the parent should not lead the play.
+When I say “follow the child’s lead” I mean not to lead the play.
 Allow the child to decide what to play and how to play with a toy.
-They may decide that the kitchen set you bought for them is now going to be used as a lab or that you will be the child and they will be the parent.
-Allow your child to be creative.
-I still show my toddler how to play with certain toys or name toys for him, but sometimes I allow him to choose how he will play.
+They may decide that the kitchen set you bought for them is now going to be used as a lab, or that you will be the child and they will be the parent.
+Allow the child to be creative.
+Now, I still show my toddler how to play with certain toys or name toys for him, but sometimes I allow him to choose how he will play.

 Why is this important?